Skip to main contentSkip to search

 Quick Summary

-• Analysis comparing Ontario government announcements about autism services with independent data from FAO, media reports, and academic research.
+• Analysis comparing Ontario government announcements about autism services with independent data from the FAO and published media reporting.

 The investigation